 Add a Partition by Index to the end of the chain.
-Feed the building_merge node into the first input and the build_streets into the second.
-Turn On the Use Dynamic Parenting option.
+Feed the building_merge node into the first input and the build streets into the second.

 Cook the new node.
 When you are finished, click on the work items and you will see that only the buildings are being displayed.
 If you middle click on a work item you will see that there are two output files being created by the Partition.
 You need to display the new one to see it in the viewport.